FOOD is a joint five-year research collaboration between NHH and NorgesGruppen (NG) that started in August 2016.

 - By increasing the focus on grocery markets for NHH students

-- By writing articles and chronicles and take part in the public debate
+- By writing articles and op-eds and take part in the public debate

 - By organizing conferences and workshops where researchers and industry people meet